-In 2022, the Audit, Risk and Compliance Committee held four meetings, all in a virtual format.
+In 2023, the Audit, Risk and Compliance Committee held four physical meetings.
 The Audit, Risk and Compliance Committee reviewed the financial statements of both NDB and the NDB Project Preparation Fund, risk management reports, and compliance updates on a quarterly basis.
-Furthermore, the Audit, Risk and Compliance Committee reviewed 5 policies pertaining to capital management, accounting, credit risk management, provisioning and write off and liquidity risk management.
-The Audit, Risk and Compliance Committee also reviewed 8 internal audit reports covering various functions of the Bank.
+Furthermore, the Audit, Risk and Compliance Committee reviewed 11 policies pertaining to exchange rate risk management, interest rate risk management, operational risk management, enterprise risk management, business continuity management, accounting, provisioning and write off, internal audit, code of business conduct and ethics, etc. The Audit, Risk and Compliance Committee also reviewed 4 internal audit reports covering various functions of the Bank.

-In 2022, the Audit, Risk and Compliance Committee satisfied its responsibilities in compliance with its terms of reference by undertaking, among other matters, the following duties:
+In 2023, the Audit, Risk and Compliance Committee satisfied its responsibilities in compliance with its terms of reference by undertaking, among other matters, the following duties:

-- The Audit, Risk and Compliance Committee reviewed the condensed and audited financial statements with the Management. - The independent auditors discussed with the Audit, Risk and Compliance Committee their judgments of the quality of those principles as applied and judgments referred to above under the circumstances. - The members of the Audit, Risk and Compliance Committee discussed among themselves, without the Management or the independent auditors being present, the information disclosed to the Audit, Risk and Compliance Committee as described above. - The Audit, Risk and Compliance Committee, in reliance on the review and discussions conducted with the Management and the independent auditors pursuant to the requirements above, believed that the Bank's financial statements are fairly presented in conformity with International Financial Reporting Standards in all material respects.
+- The Audit, Risk and Compliance Committee reviewed the condensed and audited financial statements of both NDB and Project Preparation Fund with the Management. - The independent auditors discussed with the Audit, Risk and Compliance Committee their judgments of the quality of those principles as applied and judgments referred to above under the circumstances. - The members of the Audit, Risk and Compliance Committee discussed among themselves as described above. - The Audit, Risk and Compliance Committee, in reliance on the review and discussions conducted with the Management and the independent auditors pursuant to the requirements above, believed that the Bank's financial statements are fairly presented in conformity with International Financial Reporting Standards in all material respects.